skydownacai/JiacaiLiu.github.io/_pages/about.md

 * **B.M. in [Shanghai University of Finance and Economic](https://www.sufe.edu.cn/), (2017 - 2021)**

   *I rank 1st in GaoKao in Guangyuan City, Sichuan Province*

 Research Interests
 ======

-My research  primarily focuses on the Reinforcement Learning, including : 1.
-Theoretical analysis and algorithm design for RL algorithms.
-2. The application of reinforcement learning in large scale real-world problems.
+My research  primarily focuses on the Reinforcement Learning, including: 1.
+Theoretical analysis and algorithm design in RL.
+2. The application of RL in large scale real-world problems.
 I'm also interested in the combination of RL algorithms with CV and NLP algorithms. **For those who are interested in working with me, feel free to drop me an email.**